How to Recycle Tires

 - 4Inspect for sidewall damage or tread wear to assess reuse potential

-- 5Keep tires dry during storage to prevent mold and deterioration
+- 5Keep tires dry during storage to prevent water pooling

 - 6Stack similar-sized tires together for efficient transport